s-abdullah/protein_prediction/README.md

 ### Distance Prediction Network
 ![alt text](https://github.com/atalero/protein_prediction/blob/master/distance_network.png)

-The Lambda Functions in the Keras Summaries perform tasks such as masking (which was needed for dealing with variable length input/output sequences).
+The Lambda Functions in the Keras summaries perform tasks such as masking (which was needed for dealing with variable length input/output sequences).

 ## Instructions for Training
 * Python 3.6 and Tensorflow 1.13.1